-Figure 5.
-Long-term mean rainfall over SADC countries: (a) October-November-December (1971-2000), (b) November-December-January (1961-1990), (c) December-January-February(1971-2000) and (d) January-February-March (1971-2000) The long-term mean October-November-December rainfall increases from southwest to northeast over contiguous SADC in either case.
+Figure 5 Long-term mean rainfall over SADC countries (a) October-November-December (1971-2000), (b) November-December-January (1961-1990) The long-term mean October-November-December rainfall increases from southwest to northeast over contiguous SADC in either case.
 Over Madagascar the rains increase from west to east, while the rains are more uniformly distributed in Mauritius, Figure 5(a).
 The November-December-January long-term mean total rainfall shows maxima of above 500 millimetres over much of Malawi, Zambia, Angola, southern half of DRC, central and northern Mozambique as well as Mauritius, Madagascar and Seychelles, Figure 5(b).
 The remainder of the region receives rainfall less than 400 millimetres gradually decreasing south-westwards to southwest South Africa and Namibia where the mean rainfall is below 100 millimetres.
 The legend shows the amounts in millimetres.

-The long-term mean for December-January-February rainfall shows maxima of above 600 millimetres over much of Malawi, Zambia, Angola, southern half of DRC, central and northern Mozambique as well as Mauritius, Madagascar and Seychelles, Figure 5(c).
-The remainder of the region receives rainfall less than 400 millimetres gradually decreasing southwestwards to southwest South Africa and Namibia where the mean rainfall is below 100 millimetres.
+Figure 5 Long-term mean rainfall over SADC countries (c) December-January-February (1961-2000) and (d) January-February-March (1971-2000) The long-term mean for December-January-February rainfall shows maxima of above 600 millimetres over much of Malawi, Zambia, Angola, southern half of DRC, central and northern Mozambique as well as Mauritius, Madagascar and Seychelles, Figure 5(c).
+The remainder of the region receives rainfall less than 400 millimetres gradually decreasing south-westwards to southwest South Africa and Namibia where the mean rainfall is below 100 millimetres.
 The January-February-March shows a significant reduction in the rainfall received in most of the southern parts of the region with the central and eastern parts remaining wet, Figure 5(d).
 Mauritius shows sustained rainfall pattern over the while Madagascar shows a decline of rainfall in most parts except the extreme south western parts of the country.